husarion/panther_ros/panther_manager/CONFIGURATION.md

 ```

 To set up a connection with a new User Computer and allow execution of commands, login to the Built-in Computer with `ssh husarion@10.15.20.2`.
-Add Built-in Computer's public key to **known_hosts** of a computer you want to shutdown automatically:
+Add Built-in Computer's public key to **known_hosts** of a computer you want to shut down automatically:

 ``` bash
 ssh-copy-id username@10.15.20.XX